 How the Construction Industry Scheme can impact a Property Investment Business

-It is critical for a business or individual to understand the differences between a property developer and a property investor when establishing their responsibilities under the Construction Industry Scheme (CIS).
-Failure to operate the scheme correctly will leave a business/individual open to challenge from HMRC, undoubtably resulting in HMRC seeking unpaid CIS tax and imposing penalties.
+It is crucial for a business or individual to understand the differences between a property developer and a property investor when determining their responsibilities under the Construction Industry Scheme (CIS).
+Failure to operate the scheme correctly will leave a business/individual open to scrutiny from HMRC, resulting in HMRC seeking any under-deducted CIS tax and imposing penalties.

-However, if their estate is substantial enough, it could fall within the definition of a ‘deemed contractor’ if its expenditure on construction operations exceeds the statutory limit.
-A deemed contractor is a business that is not usually associated as being in the construction industry but can be treated as a contractor where the business spends more than £1m per year on average over a three-year period on construction operations.
+A deemed contractor is a business that is not usually associated as being in the construction industry but can be treated as a contractor if its expenditure on construction operations exceeds the statutory limit.

-Therefore, care must be taken to consider the impact of CIS on each project a property investment business undertakes.
-Getting it wrong can have serious financial consequences.
+Care must be taken to consider the impact of CIS on each project or contract a property investment business undertakes.
+Getting it wrong can have serious financial consequences should HMRC look to open a compliance enquiry and establish that CIS has not been operated correctly.

-If there are questions over whether your business might be caught by the scheme and you would like to discuss the matter further, please contact us.
+If there are questions over whether your business might be caught by the scheme or if you would like to raise anything we’ve discussed in this article, please contact us at [email protected] and talk to our expert team.
+We’re here to help.